ioBroker/ioBroker.js-controller/docs/en/community/docmarkdown.md

 [Daring Fireball]: http://daringfireball.net/

 Link definitions can be made anywhere in the Markdown document.
-In general, it is a good idea to make them according to the paragraph in which they are used.
-But they can also be listed as footnotes together at the end of the document.
+In general, it is a good idea to do them after the paragraph in which they are used.
+However, like footnotes, they can all be listed together at the end of the document.

 A small example:

-I get 10 times more traffic from [Google] [1] than from [Yahoo] [2] or [MSN] [3].
+I get ten times more traffic from [Google] [1] than from [Yahoo] [2] or [MSN] [3].

 [1]: http://google.com/        "Google"